Flutter Linting and Linter Comparison

 Here is a Gist with the full details of the settings I use in

 analysis_options.yaml for my personal projects.

 I might change a few settings as things evolve.
-One rule I found myself disliking recently and
+One rule I found myself disliking and disabling, is the

 # DO sort constructor declarations before other members. # # We do like this lint rule, but we want to have the default constructor first, followed # by its properties, after this other named constructors and factories.
 This rule gets # in the way of that and forces you to put (often final) constructor properties after all # the named constructors and factories, making them tedious to find and disconnected from # where we want to see, read and handily edit them.
 This is especially the case if there are # many constructors and factories, and they have a lot of parameters.
 For now, we disable # this rule and order things as described above, which apart from the default constructor # properties coming right after the constructor, is the only part where we in practice # deviate from this rule, so other yes, we do put constructors first as well anyway. # # Other known linters use: # # Core disabled : https://pub.dev/packages/lints # Recommended disabled : https://pub.dev/packages/lints # Flutter Lints disabled : https://pub.dev/packages/flutter_lints # Pedantic disabled : https://pub.dev/packages/pedantic # Effective Dart disabled : https://pub.dev/packages/effective_dart # Flutter repo enabled : https://github.com/flutter/flutter/blob/master/analysis_options.yaml # Lint disabled : https://pub.dev/packages/lint # Discussion https://github.com/passsy/dart-lint/issues/1 # VG Analysis enabled : https://pub.dev/packages/very_good_analysis # RydMike disabled : https://gist.github.com/rydmike/fdb53ddd933c37d20e6f3188a936cd4c sort_constructors_first: false